-• Proxy to proxy $(P \rightarrow P)$ interaction: Proxies invoke Web services on behalf of a workflow engine, instead of sending the results of a service invocation back to the workflow engine, they can be stored (if required) within the proxy.
-In order for a workflow to progress, i.e., the output of a service invocation is needed as input to another service invocation, proxies pass data amongst themselves, moving it closer to the source of the next Web service invocation.
+Proxies invoke web services on behalf of a workflow engine, instead of sending the results of a service invocation back to the workflow engine, they can be stored (if required) within the proxy.
+In order for a workflow to progress, i.e., the output of a service invocation is needed as input to another service invocation, proxies pass data among themselves, moving it closer to the source of the next web service invocation.

-Proxies are ideally installed as "near" as possible to enrolled Web services; by near we mean in terms of network distance, so that the communication overhead between a proxy and a Web service is minimised.
-Depending on the preference of an administrator, a proxy can be responsible for one Web service, 1:1 or multiple Web services, 1:N. Although it is ideal to place a proxy as closely as possible to an enrolled service (e.g., within the same network domain) it may not always be possible due to the network policy of a particular organisation.
-Performance benefit can still be accrued simply by harnessing the connectivity of proxies scattered across a network; this is demonstrated throughout our performance analysis across real networks, discussed further in Section 5, 6 and 7.
+Proxies are ideally installed as "near" as possible to enrolled web services; by near we mean in terms of network distance, so that the communication overhead between a proxy and a web service is minimized.
+Depending on the preference of an administrator, a proxy can be responsible for one web service, 1:1 or multiple web services, 1:N. Although it is ideal to place a proxy as closely as possible to an enrolled service (e.g., within the same network domain) it may not always be possible due to the network policy of a particular organization.
+Performance benefit can still be accrued simply by harnessing the connectivity of proxies scattered across a network; this is demonstrated throughout our performance analysis across real networks, discussed further in Sections 5, 6, and 7.